 “Rather than saying that racism doesn’t exist, just say you don’t care.
 That is easier to respect, less insulting and more accurate.”

-Many of my regular readers are well aware that I am a native son of Chicago and that the affinity for my hometown knows no bounds as it is the place where I came of age.
+Many of my regular readers are well aware that I am a native son of Chicago and that the affinity for my hometown knows no bounds.

 Sweet Home Chicago – that glorious stage where I performed my greatest act – growing from a boy to a man with that added burden of being a young Black man in the age of Reaganomics.